asmyczek/popcorn/README.markdown

 </code></pre>

 The first generator sets an id attribute on the state object and returns a generator for this id.
-The state object id attribute is used in the second generator to create user names of the form 'user-1'.
+Newly assigned id attribute of the state object is used by the second generator to create user names of the form 'user-id'.
 Similar to `chain()` generator, `withState()` has to return another generator as result.

-To simplify access to the state object, Popcorn provides functions to store generator results in variables and access this variables in other generators, `setVar()` and `withVar()`.
-Using these generators, the example above could be simplified to:
+To simplify access to the state object, Popcorn provides functions to store generator results in variables `setVar()` and access those with `withVar()`.
+Above example can be simplified to:

 <pre><code>
 var generator = {